Vehicle Operations and Parking Jurisdiction

 Vehicle Registration

-Faculty/Staff and students (undergraduate, graduate, professional school and/or special) attending Campbell University and all residents of Campbell-owned housing, who own and/or operate a motor vehicle (including motorcycles and motor scooters) on the campus are required to register their vehicles annually with Parking Services and properly display the issued permit.
+Faculty/Staff and students (undergraduate, graduate, professional school and/or special) attending Campbell University and all residents of Campbell-owned housing, who own and/or operate a motor vehicle (including motorcycles and motor scooters) on the campus are required to register their vehicles annually with Parking Services, properly display the issued permit and keep your vehicle information current.
+Failure to comply is a violation of the Parking Rules and Regulations.

 PARKING PERMITS ARE NOT TRANSFERRABLE.